educredentials/cli-vc-wallet/README.md

 - [ ] `vc-wallet authorize` - given a the url of the authorization server,
    - [x] print the authorization URL to stdout
    - [x] start a local webserver to receive the callback
+   - [ ] Allow the user to choose the callback url with host, port and path that the listener will bind to
    - [x] exchange the authorization code for an access token
    - [x] print the resulting access token to stdout on success
    - [x] print the error to stderr on failure